-1. A Committee on Customs Valuation (hereinafter referred to as the Committee) composed of representatives from each of the Parties.
-The Committee shall elect its own Chairman and shall normally meet once a year, or as is otherwise envisaged by the relevant provisions of this Agreement, for the purpose of affording Parties the opportunity to consult on matters relating to the administration of the customs valuation system by any Party as it might affect the operation of this Agreement or the furtherance of its objectives and carrying out such other responsibilities as may be assigned to it by the Parties.
-The GATT secretariat shall act as the secretariat to the Committee.
+- 1. A Committee on Customs Valuation (hereinafter referred to as the Committee) composed of representatives from each of the parties to this Agreement.
+The Committee shall elect its own Chairman and shall normally meet once a year, or as is otherwise envisaged by the relevant provisions of this Agreement, for the purpose of affording parties to this Agreement the opportunity to consult on matters relating to the administration of the customs valuation system by any party to this Agreement as it might affect the operation of this Agreement or the furtherance of its objectives, and to carry out such other responsibilities as may be assigned to it by the parties.
+The GATT secretariat shall act as the secretariat to the Committee. - 2.
+A Technical Committee on Customs Valuation (hereinafter referred to as the Technical Committee) under the auspices of the Customs

-2. A Technical Committee on Customs Valuation (hereinafter referred to as the Technical Committee) under the auspices of the Customs Cooperation Council, which shall carry out the responsibilities described in Annex II to this Agreement and shall operate in accordance with the rules of procedure contained therein.
+Cooperation Council which shall carry out the responsibilities described in Annex II to this Agreement and shall operate in accordance with the rules of procedure contained therein.